ChristianGoueguel/specProc/README.md

 Fitting of laser-induced breakdown spectroscopy (LIBS) spectral lines is very important for accurate quantitative analysis.
-As such, the Gaussian, Lorentzian and Voigt profile functions are often used to fit the spectral lines.
-The idea of curve fitting is to find a mathematical model that fits your data.
+As such, the Gaussian, Lorentzian and Voigt profile functions are often used to fit these spectral lines.
+The idea of curve fitting is to find a mathematical model that fits the spectral lines.
 It is assumed that you have theoretical or experimental reasons for picking a function of a certain profile.
 The `peakfit` function finds the specific parameters which make that function match your data as closely as possible.

 `peakfit` is based on the `minpack.lm::nlsLM` function that uses the Levenberg-Marquardt algorithm for searching the minimum value of the